Lauren Wolkstein: Career

 In 2018, Wolkstein began her work with Ava DuVernay's Queen Sugar, joining the directing team in Season 3, and becoming a directing producer for Season 5, in which she directed 5 episodes.
 In 2021, Wolkstein directed an episode of the American drama television series Y: The Last Man.
-Wolkstein has also directed episodes of Cloak & Dagger and Dare Me.
+Wolkstein has also directed episodes of Cloak & Dagger, Dare Me, and The Bondsman.